8r0wn13/flAWS/README.md

     "Arn": "arn:aws:iam::975426262029:user/backup"
 }
 ```
-With the user ID we can get a snapshot:
+With the user ID we can get a snapshot:<br>
 `aws --profile unknown_user ec2 describe-snapshots --owner-id 975426262029`
 The above command will return that a region needs to be specified:
 ```You must specify a region.
 You can also configure your region by running "aws configure".```